 Mountain School gives young people experiences they will remember forever and lays the foundation for lifelong learning, passion, and curiosity in and about nature.
-Our students (5th - 12th grade) come to the North Cascades with their school class for three to five days with teacher and chaperones to learn about the ecosystems, geology, and the natural and cultural history of these mountains.
+Our students (grades 5-12) come to the North Cascades with their school class, teachers, and chaperones for three to five days to learn about the ecosystems, geology, and the natural and cultural history of these mountains.
 Pre- and post-trip visits prepare students for concepts they will learn and the application of conservation principles in their daily lives.
 They leave with a strong connection with one another and with their wild backyard.
 “Mountain School is the great equalizer for all kids.
-It’s encouraging to see how all different types of learners are engaged in the outdoor classroom.” - Chaperone, Parkview Elementary
+It’s encouraging to see how all different types of learners are engaged in the outdoor classroom.” ~ Parkview Elementary chaperone

 Youth Leadership Adventures builds strong leaders who are passionate about the natural world and the role of people and communities within it.
 We combine a unique mix of learning about natural and cultural history, field science, and sustainability with leadership training and service projects.
-Our students are diverse.
+Our students (ages 14-18) are diverse.
 Some are first generation immigrants; some have grown up in rural gateway communities; most could not do this program without a scholarship; all of them rediscover themselves in discovering the North Cascades.
-Whether it’s seeing the stars for the first time, plunging into an alpine lake, lugging a backpack over rugged terrain, or seeing the fruits of their labor of restoring a trail or campsite, our students are deeply affected by learning and working together.
-After their field program of 8 days (ages 14-16) or 16 days (ages 16-18), students are assigned adult mentors and encouraged to attend our Reunion and Youth Leadership Conference in the fall.
+Whether it’s seeing the stars for the first time, plunging into a glacier-fed lake, lugging a backpack over rugged terrain, or seeing the fruits of their labor in restoring a trail, our students are transformed by learning and working together.
+After their field program of 8 or 16 days, students are mentored and encouraged to attend our Reunion and Youth Leadership Conference to continue their engagement.

-Named Annual Scholarships are a significant way to assist students and they offer a great way for you to personalize your gift.
-Scholarships may be named for individuals, businesses, or organizations, or you may honor a loved one.
+Named Annual Scholarships are a significant way to assist students.
+Scholarships may be named for individuals, businesses, organizations, or you may honor a loved one.
 Donors may designate their scholarship for Mountain School, Youth Leadership Adventures, or leave it open to both.
 A minimum gift of $1,000 per year will establish a named scholarship.
-You will receive information about the student(s) or classroom who receives the scholarship, and, if awarded for YLA, a letter from the student(s) and a chance to visit the student(s) in the field next summer.
+You will receive information about the student(s) or classroom who receives the scholarship, and, if awarded for YLA, a letter from the student(s) and a chance to visit student(s) in the field next summer.
 Students tell us how much this personal commitment from donors means to them: “I seriously cannot thank you enough for the opportunities and doors that have opened because of your support.
 Truly I am in your debt forever.” – Ezekiel, YLA Scholarship Recipient.

 Endowed Scholarships ensures that your gift lives in perpetuity.
-An endowment fund creates a legacy that speaks to an individual’s life, values and commitments while making a real difference in the lives of our students.
+An endowment fund creates a legacy that speaks to an individual’s life, values, and commitments while making a real difference in the lives of our students.
 A minimum gift of $25,000 (which may be pledged over 2-3 years) will establish an endowed scholarship.
 An endowed fund can be created through a bequest, charitable remainder trust, existing life insurance policy, or by endowing a fund today.
 We will work closely with you to formalize an endowment agreement that reflects your specific needs.
-Each year 4% of the endowment fund will be awarded from the earnings on the fund based on board approved spending policies (typically a 4% distribution is calculated).
+Each year scholarships will be awarded from the earnings on the fund based on board approved spending policies (typically a 4% distribution is calculated).

-North Cascades Institute Scholarship: Can’t donate $1,000 or more?
-A gift of any size can help change kids’ lives!
+North Cascades Institute Scholarship: A gift of any size can help change kids’ lives!
 A person, business, or family foundation can contribute any amount; these contributions are bundled and disbursed as a North Cascades Institute Scholarship for our youth programs.

 Scholarships – Frequently Asked Questions